 A short stroll to Rhue Lighthouse with magnificent views throughout.
 From there we will walk a short stretch along the coast with open views to Isle Martin, the Summer Isles, Ardmair Bay and Ben More Coigach.
 We will return close to the pebble beach with views towards Ullapool.
 On the way immerse yourself in the area’s prehistory and Viking heritage, local geology, the history of Rhue Lighthouse, life on the Isle Martin, which is now in community ownership, and much more.

 What you need to know: The tour lasts for approx. 1.5 hours, meet your guide at the parking area in Rhue.
 Sturdy footwear is advised as we walk on a small grassy, earthy path and cover uneven, often boggy ground (with some gradients, and one small stretch which is slightly exposed).
-Private tour, group 1-3 people £ 50, groups 4+ £ 15 per person.
+Private tour, group 1-3 people £ 70, groups 4 and more £ 22 per person.
 Children under 8 go for free.

 A very enjoyable short woodland walk leads you along one of the North-West Highland’s natural gems: the steep and narrow Corrieshalloch Gorge.
 The trail with fantastic open views over the Broom Valley and a stretch along the tree-lined gorge leads us to the suspension bridge, high above the gorge, from which we can watch the falls tumbling deep below us.
 On the other side a viewing platform offers different views of the gorge.
 Along the way be fascinated by the area’s geology and nature, listen to stories, and learn about emigration, the Victorians, Sir John Fowler and much more.

 What you need to know: The tour lasts for approx. 1.5 hours, meet your guide at the parking area at the gorge.
 Sturdy footwear is advised as we cover some uneven terrain.
 Descent / ascent approx. 40 m, some steep sections, some steps.
-Private tour, group 1-3 people £ 50, group 4+ £ 15 per person.
+Private tour, group 1-3 people £ 70, group 4 and more £ 22 per person.
 Children under 8 go for free.